American-Arab Anti-Discrimination Committee

 The American-Arab Anti-Discrimination Committee (ADC) states that it is "the largest Arab American grassroots civil rights organization in the United States."
 According to its webpage, it is open to people of all backgrounds, faiths and ethnicities and has a national network of chapters and members in all 50 states.
 It claims that three million Americans trace their roots to an Arab country.

 The ADC seeks to "empower Arab Americans, defend the civil rights of all people, promote Arab cultural heritage, promote civic participation, encourage a balanced US policy in the Middle East and support freedom and development in the Arab World."
 ADC has a number of programs to combat discrimination and bias against Arab-Americans, including stereotypes of Arabs in the United States.
 The ADC is a member of the Leadership Conference on Civil and Human Rights and holds a seat on the Leadership Conference National Board of Directors.

-ADC was founded in 1980 by James Abourezk, the first Arab-American United States senator, and Arab-American political activist James Zogby who currently chairs The Sanders Institute, a progressive think-tank born from Bernie Sanders 2016 run for president of the United States.
-Samer Khalaf, an attorney from New Jersey who was on the national board and executive committee of the ADC, and former interim legal director, became ADC national president in December 2013.